-SYDNEY (AP) – David Beckham's decision to leave the Los Angeles Galaxy is generating more speculation in Australia about a possible move by the former England captain to the A-League.
+SYDNEY (AP) – David Beckham's decision to leave the Los Angeles Galaxy is generating more speculation in Australia that the former England captain could make a move to the A-League.

 The 37-year-old Beckham has announced that his six-season stint in U.S. Major League Soccer will end with the Dec.
 1 MLS Cup against Houston.

-Five Australian clubs have confirmed interest in bringing Beckham to the A-League, with Melbourne Heart and Western Sydney Wanderers considered the top contenders by the domestic media due to the cosmopolitan nature of the two cities.
+Five Australian clubs have confirmed interest in bringing Beckham to the A-League, with the Melbourne Heart and Western Sydney Wanderers considered the top contenders due to the cosmopolitan nature of the two cities.